 Archeological resources can inform us about paleoclimate, paleoenvironment, and the human response to climate change over the past 11,500 years.
 Long-term climate data suggest current temperature rise and precipitation contribute to longer annual droughts and shorter wet seasons.
-Given changing environmental conditions, in 2016 the park embarked on a ten-year project to assess wildfire impacts on archeological resources, including those impacted by the historic 2016 Maple Fire and Tatanka Fire Complex, completing assessments for more than 70 sites.
+Given changing environmental conditions, in 2016 the park embarked on a ten-year project to assess wildfire impacts on archeological resources, including those impacted by the historic 2016 Maple Fire and Tatanka Fire Complex.
 Data indicate sites subjected to intense heat and loss of vegetation are more susceptible to post-fire erosion, flooding, and other landscape processes which expose or threaten archeological resources.